junxit/us-congress-bills-119/metadata.md

 - 2025-03-03 — Mr. Comer moved to suspend the rules and pass the bill.
 - 2025-03-03 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 402 - 16 (Roll no. 55). (text: CR H933-934)
 - 2025-03-03 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 402 - 16 (Roll no. 55). (text: CR H933-934)
+- 2025-03-04 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.